pastaboy2131/Hideout-Gaming/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+# Report a security vulnerbility

+In order to report a vulnerbility that you may had found, just create a new pull request and/or issue with the source code and/or screenshot of the desired application.
+If it was a Discord related vulnerbility it will be declined.